 After mid-semester: Courses may be Dropped, but a grade of "F" will be recorded by the Registrar.
 This grade will be figured into the grade point average.
-In extraordinary circumstances (e.g. health, personal hardship) the Academic Dean may authorize an Administrative Withdrawal ("AW") which will not affect the grade point
+In extraordinary circumstances (e.g. health, personal hardship) the Academic Dean may authorize an Administrative Withdrawal ("AW") which will not affect the grade point average.

 The date that properly completed Add/Drop forms are received and datestamped by the Registrar's Office will be considered the official date of record.
-Students who do not officially Drop courses within the Add/Drop period (the first 10 class days of a semester) assume all financial obligation for tuition and fees.
+Students who do not officially Drop courses within the Add/Drop period assume all financial obligation for tuition and fees.

-If a matriculated student drops all classes, then the Board of Trustee refund policies shall apply (see pg 15).
+If a matriculated student drops all classes, then the Board of Trustee refund policies shall apply (see page 15).